Gradle provides several options that make it easy to configure the Java process that will be used to execute your build.

 as the CI environment is optimized for consistency and reliability.

 Specifies the java home for the Gradle build process.

-The value can be set to either
+The value can be set to either a

-however, depending on what does your build do,
+however, depending on what your build does,

 jdk is safer.

-Reasonable default is used if the setting is unspecified.
+A reasonable default is used if the setting is unspecified.